Nigerian singer D'banj loses son in swimming pool drowning

 D'banj won the same award in 2011.

-The singer, whose real name is Oladapo Daniel Oyebanjo, was one of the frontrunners of the new wave of Nigeria's popular music style, Afrobeats, and had a global hit in 2012 with his song "Oliver Twist."
+The singer, whose real name is Oladapo Daniel Oyebanjo, was one of the frontrunners of the new wave of Nigeria's popular music style, Afrobeats, and had a global hit in 2012 with his infection hit "Oliver Twist."

+The award-winning video featured a cameo from Kanye West and has been viewed 45 million times on YouTube.

+But long before fame and friendships with some of the world's biggest stars were formed, tragedy conspired to push the man born Dapo Daniel Oyebanjo towards stardom.